-The route doesn’t show extreme difficulties, but however the climbing is sustained, especially in the low section, where the wall is steep and impressive.
-Substantially the route is still challenging in reason of the length of the route and the flair needed to find the right itinerary.
-In fact there are many variations, but the best advice is to follow the original route realized by the formidable pair of climbers Hans Steger and his wife Paula Wiesenger with F. Masè Dari and S. Lechner 26 in the year 1929.
+The route doesn’t oppose extreme difficulties, but however the climbing is sustained, especially in the low section, where the wall is steep and impressive.
+Substantially the route remains still challenging in reason of its length and the flair needed to find the correct itinerary.
+In fact there are many variations, but the best advice is to follow the original route realized by the formidable pair of climbers Hans Steger and his wife Paula Wiesenger with F. Masè Dari and S. Lechner in the year 1929.
 An excellent and very satisfactory way to climb the majestic East wall and get directly to the second highest summit - after Catinaccio d'Antermoia - of the Catinaccio Group.
 The belays anchors are almost all on site, as well as a few pegs along the pitches.

 Hans Steger and Paula Wiesinger were a formidable pair of climbers and skiers.
 Hans was born in Bavaria in 1907 and met Paula in her hometown, Bolzano.
 They were both twenty years and not separated anymore.
 Together they lived extraordinary mountain adventures, realizing some challenging routes in the Dolomites, such as "Via della Giovinezza" on Cima Una in the Sesto Dolomites in 1928 only twenty-one and the following year the East of Catinaccio and the South of Torre Winkler, always in the Catinaccio group.
 Among their greatest repetitions stand out some routes of high commitment as Micheluzzi on the South face of Marmolada and Solleder on the North-West face of Civetta.
 After this latter climb Paula was consecrated the first woman of the Sixth Grade Age in the history of mountaineering.

 The starting points to climb Steger Route is the resort of Pera di Fassa, located in the homonymous Val di Fassa